scrive/nix-workshop/code/05-package-management/05-multi-versioned-haskell-packages.md

 Because of this, we recommend readers to be patient and wait for few days for a new Haskell packge to become available in Haskell.nix.

+## Freezing Hackage Index

+The Hackage index at hackage.haskell.org is constantly updated, and there is no straightforward way to go back in time and get the old state of Hackage at a time in the past.

+This can cause issue when we try to download the Hackage snapshot from Nix.
+To ensure reproducibility, the downloaded `01-index.tar.gz` is supposed to have the exact same content for everyone by checking the SHA256 checksum.
+But since the Hackage index keeps changing, we cannot ask Nix to just download the index from the URL.

+As a workaround, Hackage instead guarantees that the index state is updated in append-only mode.
+With this Haskell.nix uses a workaround to _truncate_ the downloaded index with a known length of the snapshot at a particular time during fetching.
+This helps make sure that when Nix finally sees the index archive, the content is exactly the same regardless of when the code is evaluated.

+Nevertheless, this workaround is one part of the complexity in Haskell.nix.
+In the daily update to Hackage.nix, it has to regularly check the new length of the latest Hackage index, while keeping the old lengths for each day in the past.
+As a `.tar.gz` file, the format is opaque, and it needs to rely on the obscure interaction of Hackage with the file compression to create a reproducible index snapshot.

 ## Source Repository Package

 Haskell.nix also allows Haskell packages to be provided outside of Hackage.